 A document was published last week by Texas Right to Life (TRTL) outlining their legal strategy for the upcoming sessions.
 There are lots of pro-life documents and articles out there which entail bad strategy, but it’s very important that we respond to this one in particular because the article is a transparent attempt to blur the distinction between pro-life and abolitionist ideas.

-Based on their choice of words as well as the content of the article itself, it’s plain that it was written in response to the massive shows of support for the Abolition of Abortion in Texas Act in recent months, as well as the growth of abolitionism generally.
+Based on their choice of words as well as the content of the document itself, it’s apparent that it was written in response to the massive shows of support for the Abolition of Abortion in Texas Act in recent months, as well as the growth of abolitionism in Texas generally.

 Including the article title, the word “abolition” and its variants were used twelve times.
 A search for “abolish” and “abolition” turn up no other articles at their site which uses the a-word in reference to the eradicating of abortion from society.
-Their use of it in this article is a deceptive attempt to try to blur the distinctions between the pro-life movement and the abolitionist movement.
+Texas Right to Life is not an abolitionist organization and their use of “abolition” in this article is a deceptive attempt to try to blur the distinctions between the pro-life movement and the abolitionist movement.

 Other than the usage of the a-word, the article contains other language which significantly departs from the language utilized by TRTL and the pro-life movement.
 It speaks of the “divine vengeance upon our land” which is coming if we don’t abolish abortion.
 There isn’t another document put out by a National Right to Life-affiliated organization ever written that uses this sort of language.
-This sort of fire-and-brimstone call for repentance is explicitly abolitionist in nature and antithetical to the messaging of National Right to Life for decades.
+This sort of call for repentance and treating abortion as the horror it is is explicitly abolitionist in nature and is antithetical to the messaging of National Right to Life.

 To those keenly aware of the abolitionist movement and the distinctions between it and the pro-life movement, the deception is transparent, but there will be people who see TRTL’s article and think that it is representative of the abolitionist position because of the explicitly abolitionist language being used.

-Further even than using abolitionist terminology, in the article’s fourth paragraph, TRTL purports to forsake incrementalism for abolitionism: “We at Texas Right to Life have always been patient, strategic incrementalists, but after 45 years of waiting, we must be bolder and clearer than ever to take the next steps in the battle.”
+Further even than using abolitionist terminology, in the article’s fourth paragraph, TRTL purports to forsake incrementalism for a “bolder” strategy: “We at Texas Right to Life have always been patient, strategic incrementalists, but after 45 years of waiting, we must be bolder and clearer than ever to take the next steps in the battle.”

 However, rather than embracing abolitionism, TRTL, in following paragraphs, lays out an explicitly incrementalist agenda.